 They should be treated as undertakings involved in operations that have a bearing on Costa Rica.

 The legal obligation to notify these mergers is imposed regardless of the assessment of the effects that the merger may or may not have on economic competition.

 All the undertakings involved in the merger have the obligation to notify, although notification by any one of them will be sufficient.

-The Competition Act specifies that the measurement criteria of substantial power in the relevant market must be followed with mergers when determining relative or vertical monopolistic practices.
+Law No. 7472 specifies that the measurement criteria of substantial power in the relevant market must be followed when analysing the concentration.

-The Commission will approve mergers whose purpose or effect does not include:
+The Commission will approve concentrations whose purpose or effect does not include:

 - acquiring or significantly increasing substantial power, thus leading to a limitation or elimination of the competition;

 - facilitating collusion or express coordination among competitors or producing adverse results for consumers; or